andybalham/blog-source-code/blog-posts/serverless-azure-notes.md

 > This process will require custom code within your Azure Function to handle the extraction and lookup operations.
 Be sure to secure your API keys and the mapping data, as this is sensitive information.

 So, in practise, I think we would issue API keys and client secrets and use the client secret to verify that they are who they say they are.
 You could then rotate the API keys.

+## Links

+- [Using Azure Storage Queue messages with Azure Functions and [QueueTrigger] ](https://andrewlock.net/using-azure-storage-queues-with-azure-functions-and-queuetrigger/)
+-

 ## Chats